JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 2. Run the Gradle task to create the framework:

    `./gradlew :shared:assembleSharedReleaseXCFramework`

-3. The resulting framework will be created as the `shared/build/XCFrameworks/release/Shared.xcframework` folder in your project directory.
+   The resulting framework will be created as the `shared/build/XCFrameworks/release/Shared.xcframework` folder in your project directory.

-4. Put the `Shared.xcframework` folder in a ZIP archive and calculate the checksum for the resulting archive, for example:
+3. Put the `Shared.xcframework` folder in a ZIP archive and calculate the checksum for the resulting archive, for example:

    `swift package compute-checksum Shared.xcframework.zip`
-5. <a name="upload"></a>Upload the ZIP file to the file storage of your choice.
+4. <anchor name="upload"></anchor> Upload the ZIP file to the file storage of your choice.
-6. Create a `Package.swift` file with the following code:
+5. Create a `Package.swift` file with the following code:
    ```Swift
    // swift-tools-version:5.3
    import PackageDescription